Use An ALC Meter

 For radios with a wide recommended range on the ALC meter, W2IHY advises keeping the ALC reading in the lower part of the range to avoid distortion.
 For example, he reports that Icom 746/756 PRO-series radios can produce noticeable distortion when the ALC reading is in the upper part of the bracketed range on the meter scale.

 His warning is borne out by my tests with an IC-746PRO.
-In Monitor mode the audio signal from the earphone jack was recorded using Audacity software.
-With the mic gain high enough to drive the ALC reading into the upper third of the range, the speech is muffled—noticeably less clear and crisp.
+In Monitor mode I recorded the audio signal from the earphone jack using Audacity software.
+With the mic gain high enough to drive the ALC reading into the upper third of the range, speech is muffled—noticeably less clear and crisp.

 Interference on adjacent frequencies is another problem with high ALC levels.
 Your contact will not hear this splatter, but hams operating on nearby frequencies might, and it can show up on a bandscope.